mindspore-ai/infrastructure/README.md

 # Clusters
 Now all mindspore components are deployed into two HuaweiCloud k8s clusters[CCE].
 They are:

-1. CCE on cn-north-1 which are all x86 based nodes
+1. CCE on cn-north-1 which are all x86 based nodessssss

 2. CCE on cn-north-4 which are all arm based nodes